 The Forum has developed these approaches given evidence is a necessary but not sufficient condition for strengthening health systems and getting the right programs, services and drugs to those who need them.
 They have been designed to address the fact that the insights of those who will be involved in or affected by decisions are also needed for decision-making – the insights arising from their tacit knowledge, from their real-world views and experiences, and from engaging in collective problem-solving with others who may see things differently.

-While we have focused our attention to date on sparking action in health systems, through Forum+ and drawing on the soon-to-be-launched Social Systems Evidence, we are now expanding our use of stakeholder dialogues and citizen panels to social systems.
+While we have focused our attention to date on sparking action in health systems, through Forum+ and drawing on Social Systems Evidence, we are now expanding our use of stakeholder dialogues and citizen panels to social systems.

 The Forum recognizes and acknowledges that we convene our stakeholder dialogues and citizen panels and engage our communities of practice on the traditional territories of the Mississauga and Haudenosaunee nations, and within the lands protected by the ‘Dish With One Spoon’ wampum agreement.